Skip to content

 Unfortunately we can’t.
 They no longer make tubes in the United States, England, or Western Europe.
 By all accounts they were the best but now supplies of them are running out and they have gotten very expensive and are harder to find.

-Several online stores sell NOS (New Old Stock) tubes.
-These are tubes produced long ago that have been sitting in a warehouse for years unused.
+Several online stores sell NOS vacuum tubes.
+New-old stock vacuum tubes are tubes produced long ago that have been sitting in a warehouse for years unused.
 You can still find them if you have the cash, but buy them from a reliable dealer.
 I buy new production Russian tubes, so I have no experience with dealers who I could recommend.
 New tubes are made in Russia, China, and Slovakia.
 The most common one is a Russian variant of the 6L6.
 It comes in many names and it is sold at many (often outrageous) prices.
 But we'll need a little background in tube codes first.

-Disclaimer: I am a Guitar Instructor in San Francisco CA, and the frontman and lead guitarist of the San Francisco based rock band RadioStar SF. l do not sell tubes , and neither I nor my band are sponsored by a tube manufacturer or retailer.
-This and my other articles in my Guitar and Amp Guide are written purely to help my students and fellow guitar players make more educated choices on purchasing equipment, and on how to use and maintain it.
+Disclaimer: I am a Guitar Instructor in San Francisco CA, and the frontman and lead guitarist of the San Francisco based rock band Rock 'n' Roll Villain Society I do not sell musical equipment , and neither I, nor my band, nor this website are sponsored by any manufacturer or retailer, unless explicitly stated in the article.
+This and my other articles in my Guide to Guitars, Amps, and Tubes are written purely to help my students and fellow guitar players make more educated choices on purchasing equipment, and on how to use and maintain it.
+In general modifying, dismantling, or buying things because someone on the web told you to, is a bad idea.
 Thanks, Jay Skyler.

 Russia uses the Cyrillic Alphabet: